-Israelis Just Showed the World What a Socially-Distant Protest Looks Like
+Israelis Just Showed the World What a Socially Distant Protest Looks Like

 “What connects all the groups and causes is the shout out for Israeli democracy that is being harmed these days by Netanyahu and his allies,” Shaqued Morag, executive director of the anti-occupation group Peace Now tells TIME.

 Morag says she sees Netanyahu’s plan to annex swathes of Palestinian territories—a move President Trump greenlit in January—as the principal threat to Israeli democracy.
-But other demonstrators focused on Netanyahu’s corruption cases, and on the Blue and White leader Benny Gantz, who is negotiating with Netanyahu after having vowed not serve in a government led by a prime minister under indictment.
+But other demonstrators focused on Netanyahu’s corruption cases, and on the Blue and White leader Benny Gantz, who was negotiating with Netanyahu after having vowed not serve in a government led by a prime minister under indictment.

 Like many world leaders, Netanyahu has enjoyed a recent bump in popularity.
 In a late March poll, the majority of Israelis said they approved of his handling of COVID-19.
 That included being one of the first world leaders to impose mandatory quarantine on all foreign arrivals.